 Node synchronization

-Besu supports two node types and several synchronization modes on public networks.
+Besu supports two node types and two synchronization modes on public networks.

 Node types